 Girls wear the regulation blue and white summer dress with either their tracksuit top or regulation cardigan and white socks.

 Boys wear grey shorts with the regulation white polo shirt and a tracksuit top or regulation slipover.

-For outdoors children can wear the regulation school blazer or a navy or black lightweight anorak or kagool.
+For outdoors children must wear the regulation school blazer and/or regulation kagool.
 All children must have the regulation white sun hat.